openbroadcaster/openbroadcaster.github.io/advanced.md

 Pelmorex test message or when a internal test alert is issued

 On Board Audio Out

 • Onboard analog stereo 1/8” mini output using Realtek ALC888S codec.
 Audio present only when a valid CAP message is being broadcast.

-• GPIO trigger reverses DTR pin voltage using RS232 DB9 when CAP message is played.
+• GPIO trigger reverses DTR voltage on pin 4 using RS232 DB9 when CAP message is played.

 • Silence Detection using external third party hardware used to sense audio coming out of the Alert Player and mechanically switch a relay on your board.